SAFCSP-Team/cpp-introduction-guide/README.md

 ```

 ### Extra Topics
-In this path, we will cover related `C++` topics that we have not covered in our High-Level Language path.
+In this bootcamp, we will cover related `C++` topics that we have not covered in our High-Level Language path.

 #### Example
 `Destructor` is a method in the class with the same name as the class but prefixed with the ~ (Tilda) symbol.
 It is used to clean up the memory from objects that are not in use or deleted.